eflorico/gesture-recognition/README.md

-# User Interface Engineering
+# Gesture Recognition Project

-*Project work for the course User Interface Engineering by Prof. Ottmar Hilliges.*
+*Course work for User Interface Engineering by Prof. Ottmar Hilliges.*

 We were provided with a modified version of the [ChaLearn][1] dataset for gesture recognition.
 The training data included RGB images, depth and segmentation information, and skeleton data: